Dwhite77/Sort-Manager-Project/README.md

 5. [License](#license)

 ## Introduction <a name="intro"><a/>
-This is a very easy to use
+This is a very easy and intuitive to use
 ## Features <a name="features"><a/>
 My Project contains a large number of special features that allow it to stand out from the crowd.
 #### GUI